StahlSol/schedule-game/README.md

 ## Overview
 **Cheff Cleff: Party Inviter Simulator** is a short, dialogue-driven game played entirely through a simulated messaging interface.
-The player's objective is to get Clayton to agree to attend an event on a day he is actually free — despite vague replies, limited messaging, and random real-life interruptions.
+The player's objective is to get Cleff to agree to attend an event on a day he is actually free — despite vague replies, limited messaging, and random real-life interruptions.

 ---